 The sample programs given in section 3.3 are straightforward to express in Remora.
-The translation involves adding type and index abstractions and applications and replacing rank annotations with type annotations.
+Typed code is given in Appendix B. The translation involves adding type and index abstractions and applications and replacing rank annotations with type annotations.

 4.4 Type Soundness